LearnOnDemandSystems/docs/guides/idl2/markdown-user-guide.md

 ## Special formatting

 - **Variables**: Used to store information that is not known at the time of lab authoring.
-Variables use two Replacement tokens; **&commat;lab.textbox(name)** and **&commat;lab.Variable(name)**. **Use &commat;lab.texbox(name) to define** the variable in the (name). **Use &commat;lab.Variable(name) to recall** the information store in the variable.
+Variables use two Replacement tokens; **&commat;lab.TextBox(name)** and **&commat;lab.Variable(name)**. **Use &commat;lab.TextBox(name) to define** the variable in the (name). **Use &commat;lab.Variable(name) to recall** the information store in the variable.
 For example, you could create a variable with &commat;lab.textbox(studentPassword) and ask the student to enter a password in the field.
 Later in the lab you could call back the student's password with &commat;lab.Variable(studentPassword).
 This prevents the student from having to remember or write down their password, since it is stored in the lab by a variable.

   - Defining Variable in lab instruction editor view: